reservoirpy/reservoirpy/README.md

 ## Installation, examples and tutorials

-[Go to the dedicated README.md](./examples/README.md) for intallation, examples, tutorials and Jupyter Notebooks.
+[Go to the examples folder](./examples/) for intallation, examples, tutorials and Jupyter Notebooks.

 ## Versions
 **To enable last features of ReservoirPy, you migth want to download a specific Git branch.**